EoinLyng/PowerShell/README.md

 "git checkout -b B-23122-001" was run to create a new bugfix branch Once the bugfix branch was checked out I copied my working files into the git directory locally to fix the bug.
 "git add ." was then run followed by "git status" to show the newly added files in the bugfix branch.
-"git commit -m "Bug Fixed" added working files to feature branch with text Bug Fixed.
+"git commit -m "Bug Fixed"" added working files to feature branch with text Bug Fixed.
-The dev branch was then checked by running "git checkout dev" out and the changes from the bugfix branch merged by running "git merge B-23122-001"
+The dev branch was then checked by running "git checkout dev" and the changes from the bugfix branch merged by running "git merge B-23122-001"
 The Test branch was then checked by running "git checkout Test" and the changes from the dev branch merged by running "git merge dev"
 The main branch was then checked by running "git checkout main" and the changes from the Test branch merged by running "git merge Test"
-While still in main "git push" was run to publish the fixed bug to GitHub
+While still in the main branch "git push" was run to publish the fixed bug to GitHub

 Each of the branches were then checked out again and the following commands were run to merge changes to Github.
 - git push --set-upstream origin Test